Investing in ETFs

 • Don’t stick to just one market segment: diversify as much as you can around the globe and economic sectors.

-• The economic interest lies mostly in the Funds with a trading volume of more than 100 M.
+• The economic interest lies mostly in the funds with a trading volume of more than 100 M.

 ETFs trading vs Stocks trading - lately investors have found themselves debating on these investment approaches.